-In fact, if those steps were followed 3 years ago, then your personal statement would be one that stands out in the endless pile that tutors sieve through.
+In fact, if those steps were followed 5 years ago, then your personal statement would be one that stands out in the endless pile that tutors sieve through.

-But these days, that brilliant personal statement isn’t looking so shiny.
+However, these days, that brilliant personal statement isn’t looking so shiny.

 As the standard of personal statements improve, a better form of statement needs to be developed to get those sought after places – it’s all about staying ahead of the game.

-“Personal” doesn’t always mean “You”
+1. “Personal” doesn’t always mean “You”

-This, I find, is the mistake so many people make: when they see the words "Personal statement", they think "hmmm…personal…I’ll talk about me".
+We find this is the mistake so many people make: when they see the words "Personal statement", they think "hmmm…personal…I’ll talk about me".

 If you can think of a better way to make your statement unusual, then go ahead.